 All of our white papers, blogs, and tools are copyright and this copyright will be enforced.
 Any reproduction, sale, or distribution of these materials, in any form, without express written permission of Kim Skildum-Reid is a breach of copyright.
 If you would like to enquire about getting permission to reproduce these articles, tools, e-books, or other website content, please review the reprint guidelines and contact us at firstname.lastname@example.org.

 If you want to share these resources, you are welcome to link to this page or to PowerSponsorship.com, but we do not allow “deep linking” to articles and tools.
 What does that mean?
-You may not post the direct download link for these tools or white papers on your website.
+You may not post the direct download link for these tools or white papers on your website or social media.